-Sky pirates use light, unarmed vanships to hijack larger ships from numerous nations on the world the Exiles came from.
+Sky pirates use unarmed light vanships to hijack larger ships from numerous nations on the world the Exiles came from.
 War brews between once-exiled “returner” nations and the federation of peoples who never left.

+Similar.
+Shorter at 21 episodes.
 Injected with moe.
 There are three (3!) major princess or young empress characters, and pretty much all the protagonists are cute young women who just want everyone to get along, despite large cultural and religious differences and the overpopulation problem.

 I like the quasi-Russian faction of Glacies: it’s fanatically religious, isolationist, lives in a cold post-apocalyptic wasteland, uses rocket-powered flight and actually speaks Russian.
 Even this faction is represented primarily by girls, like the way Muv-Luv Alternative: Total Eclipse (2012) represents a long-lived Soviet Union with girls.

 A lot of the apparel is designed to look a bit like animal ears to further emphasize cuteness, while the machinery looks like 1920s German industrial design gone mad.
 Science fiction is clearly in the back seat here.
 Characters and story are generally less engaging than in the original.